OkiStuff/okistuff.github.io/notes/2020-2021/math/unit-4/lesson-6/random-samples.md

 # Set #5
 6, 23, 26, 38, 44, 50, 52, 53, 56, 61, 81, 108, 110, 134, 166, 169, 173, 179, 189, 200

+---
+---
+---

+# Comeback

+## Using Random Sample to Make Inferences

+Store A
+---

+times 10 both sides

+10/50 = x/500        About 100 whole wheat bagels will be sold.

+Store B
+---

+times 5 both sides

+23/100 = x/500          About 115 whole wheat bagels will be sold.

+Store C
+---

+times 20 both sides

+7/25 = x/500            140 ww bagels will be sold